Retreat, Rest and Revive at Garden House...

 Babies & Children

 A travel cot and highchair are available on request.
 Please note that the garden is not fully enclosed at this time and children may need to be closely supervised.

 Dogs & Other Pets

-A maximum of two dogs (two small or one large) are welcome at Garden House and we would ask that they are kept to the downstairs, uncarpeted areas of the house.
+A maximum of two dogs (two small or one large) are welcome with a charge of £35 per dog.
+We would ask that they are kept to the downstairs, uncarpeted areas of the house.
 Cats are not permitted.

 The Tales of the Tweed dog park can be easily accessed from Garden House from the walled garden.

 All bed linen is the highest quality 100% Egyptian cotton.
 There is a hairdryer provided in each bedroom.
 Towels are provided for all guests.

 Wi-Fi & Mobile Coverage

-Wi-Fi is available at the property which can be slow and intermittent due to the rural location.
+Wi-Fi is available at the property but please note this can be slow and intermittent due to the rural location.
 Mobile signal is generally good depending on provider.
 There is a landline available which can be used for incoming calls or emergency outgoing calls.

 Garden House has oil central heating in addition to the fire in the lounge.
-Logs are provided.
+An ample supply of logs is provided.
+Additional logs can be purchased from local service stations in Coldstream or Berwick-upon-Tweed.

 Fishing on site